lisongxu/CSCE156-Project-OOP/readme.md

 <img src="images/user_registration_win.png" alt="User Registration Window" width="50%"/>
 </p>

-After creating an account, Jstgram goes back to the *Main Window* so that a user can login or create other new accounts.
+After creating an account, Jstgram goes back to the *Main Window* so that a user can log in or create other new accounts.

 ### 2.3 Account Login Window

 The *Account Login Window* with successful login and failed login are demonstrated below.
-Jstgaram asks for the username and password, and then compares with the existing account information in `accounts`.
+Jstgaram asks for the username and password, and then compares them with the existing account information in `accounts`.
 This window is displayed by calling `Views.accountLoginWindow()`.

 <p align="center">